 The Village Scribe Association (VSA) is a local, non-governmental organisation (NGO) in Grahamstown, South Africa.
-We strive to improve computer literacy amongst learners and teachers in underprivileged schools to enhance social development with the use of the social learning network called awarenet, an eLearning platform especially designed to meet the needs in the township.
+We strive to improve computer literacy amongst learners and teachers in underprivileged schools as well as in the Joza Youth Hub to enhance social development.
+The VSA runs the awarenet program which provides free Internet access and computer literacy training to local residents.

 The organisation was born out of Anna and Ron Wertlen's idea to create opportunities and jobs for the local population.
 The VSA has gradually emerged through the doings of many of its stakeholders and trustees, taking part in research, prototype building, governmental and international projects.
 We are convinced that education is the key to progress, change and employment.
 Investment in equal education is essential to stabilise the political and economical situation of the country.